felixge/node-couchdb/README.md

 If the optional `user` and `pass` arguments are supplied, all requests will be made with HTTP Basic Authorization

 If the optional `maxListeners` is supplied - module uses emitter.setMaxListeners method.
-It may be usefull if you use many couchdb requests and don't want to see warnings.
+It may be useful if you use many couchdb requests and don't want to see warnings.
 Default Node.js value for this == 11 listeners; if `maxListeners` == 0 then warnings are off.

 If the optional `secure` is supplied as true, then the https transport is used.
 Note that https is usually serviced on port 443.
 This is useful when using cloud-based CouchDB services such as Cloudant where their API is hosted on a https platform e.g.